playwright-php/playwright/README.md

 - Familiar model: browser → context → page → locator
 - Auto‑waiting interactions reduce flakiness
-- PHPUnit integration with a base test case and fluent `expect()` assertions
+- PHPUnit integration with a base trait and fluent `expect()` assertions
 - Cross‑browser: Chromium, Firefox, and WebKit supported
+- No separate server to manage — a lightweight Node server is started for you

 Requirements:
 - PHP 8.3+